SOC Reports

 You're an auditor, trying to figure out which type of SOC report is appropriate.

-What class(es) of SOC reports are most appropriate?
+What class(es) of SOC reports are relevant?

 Answer: